SamarthM0419/E-Commerce_Backend/PROGRESS.md

         - comapare oldPassword with password present in db
         - if true , encrypt the new password
         - store the new password into database.

+- using redis cloud
+- created a .env with credentials

+-created a publisher and subscriber and attached error listeners , to detect error when it fails.
+- publisher.connect()
+- subscriber.connect() which establishes connections.

+- publish (channel , message) -> serializes message into JSON , sends message to redis.
+- subscribe (channel , callback function) => parse the json